Monmouth Comprehensive School: History

-Description

-Currently the school has approximately 1700 students and offers a broad and balanced knowledge-rich curriculum across all Key Stages.
-The school runs an extensive and diverse programme of curriculum enrichment activities and after school clubs, especially in music, drama, science, cookery and physical education.

 Welsh

 The school teaches Welsh as the subject has been compulsory in Wales since the Welsh Language Act of 1993.
 However, in 2009 there were still students being sent to John Kyrle High School in Ross-on-Wye, England where the Act does not apply.
 At the same time another bus brought children from Ross to the school where they would learn Welsh.